 First came the LSAT.
 No prep course (naturally) so I performed with splendid mediocrity, as I had on the SAT.
 Being a sub-neophyte, I believe I then forwarded those scores to Columbia and NYU, because I figured they were, you know, pretty good schools, and close to home.
 They were also schools to which I had ZERO chance of acceptance.
 I probably applied to Harvard as well, being a UMass grad, I can’t recall.

-If you’ve looked at the page entitled “The incredibly Exaggerated Rendition of the Prosecutor’s Career by a Law School Classmate” you will be reading the fiction of another ALS rugby legend, Bill “Buckwheat” Pulos.
+If you’ve looked at the page entitled “An Incredibly Exaggerated Rendition of the Pissed Off Prosecutor’s Career by a Law School Classmate” you will be reading the fiction of another ALS rugby legend, Bill “Buckwheat” Pulos.
 He and a few others have held the group together all these years.
-In fact the club’s 50th anniversary will be celebrated in gala fashion in April, 2015, thanks largely to Buck.
+In fact, the club’s 50th anniversary will be celebrated in gala fashion in April 2015, thanks largely to Buck.